sagemath/trac_to_gh/Issue 5440.md

 # Issue 5440: Failure to restart %magma in notebook.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5440

 Original creator: kohel